goodjob1114/FullStackEngineerChallenge/README.md

 ## About this monorepo

-The project is created as a Monorepo project, because Monorepo is:
+The project is created as a Monorepo project because Monorepo is:

 - Easy to coordinate changes across modules
 - Simplify dependencies
 - Single lint, build, test and release process
 - Test across modules are run together, find bugs that touch multiple modules easier

-There are there packages in this repo:
+There are three packages in this repo:

 | Package Name  | Description                                                                      |
 | ------------- | -------------------------------------------------------------------------------- |